lesmiskin/snowtux/README.md

 5. Extract the `Runtime Binaries` file into `C:\Windows`.
 6. Extract the `Development Libraries` file into `C:\SDK`.
 7. Extract the `GLEW` file into `C:\SDK`.

-You are now ready to run the engine from your development environment.

-# Running the engine
-1. Open the `easy-3d-engine.sln` file from the `easy-3d-engine` repository folder on your computer.
+8. Open the `easy-3d-engine.sln` file from the `easy-3d-engine` repository folder on your computer.
-2. Once the solution has loaded in Visual Studio, start the program by clicking on the `Debug` menu, then `Start Without Debugging` (you can also use the keyboard shortcut `CTRL`+`F5`).
+9. Once the solution has loaded in Visual Studio, start the program by clicking on the `Debug` menu, then `Start Without Debugging` (you can also use the keyboard shortcut `CTRL`+`F5`).
-3. Use the arrow keys to move the camera around, or press `ESC` to quit.
+10. Use the arrow keys to move the camera around, or press `ESC` to quit.

 # Technical notes
 * For simplicity we standardise on 32-bit for the build, and third-party libraries.
 * As a starting point, we use the (now deprecated) Fixed Function Pipeline approach for OpenGL.
 We will move to the modern shader-driven approach as time permits.

-# Contributor guidelines

-## Coding style
-* Emphasise "straightforward" code: brevity with clear names.
-* Judicious comments (be aware they add cognitive overhead).